 Tell us a bit about Classic Glamping.

-1. You get your own bathroom – a hot shower in every one of our glamping accommodation.
+- You get your own bathroom – a hot shower in every one of our glamping accommodations.

-3. You get the service of a company who tries harder and you are covered by our standards across the board.
+- You get the service of a company that tries harder and you are covered by our standards across the board.